eyalroth/blog-gatsby/src/posts/en/2019/Gatsby Series/Sidebar/index.md

 The ordering of the components should mostly reflect their order on larger screens, since with the smaller screens -- where the sidebar is a topbar -- we're controlling the components with `absolute` CSS positions.

 Speaking of larger screens, we need to make sure that all of the work we've done for mobile screens won't reflect in the design of the bar-on-the-side.
-A common approach to designing a website is the "mobile first" approach - by default, you style the design for smaller screens, and then you add styling modifications to adjust the design to larger screens:
+A common approach to designing a website is the "mobile first" approach: By default, you style the website for smaller screens, and then you add modifications to adjust the design for larger screens:

 ```scss:title=Sidebar/style.scss
 @media screen and (min-width: 900px) { // this should be encapsulated in a mixin